Heritage Buildings – West Street 03: former post office

 K2 Telephone Kiosk – Heritage

-Note the red K2 type telephone kiosk at the junction with College Road which dates from 1927 and is one of a series of cast iron kiosks designed by Giles Gilbert Scott.
-Other cast concrete and cast iron kiosks by the same architect followed, culminating in the 1936 K6 series which were not superseded until 1968
+Note the red K2 type telephone kiosk at the junction with College Road which dates from 1927 and is one of a series of cast iron kiosks designed by Giles Gilbert Scott, with a winning entry in a national competition (here) of 1924.
+Other cast concrete and cast iron kiosks by the same architect followed, culminating in the 1936 K6 series which were not superseded until 1968.
+Restored, these boxes sell for upwards of £20,000.

 The later models had little rectangular windows, compared with the square ones that this kiosk displays.